 Whether you opt for a Nespresso coffee machine, Jura coffee machine, or Keurig coffee machine, they will only be able to produce the best coffee if they are properly cared for, regularly cleaned, and kept in good condition.

-What is a Keurig coffee machine
+What is a Keurig coffee machine?

-How to use a coffee machine
+How to use a Keurig Coffee Machine

 Using a Keurig coffee machine for the first time?
 If you are a bit unsure about how to use it, the good news is this machine is highly automated, and making the best coffee at home couldn’t be simpler.
 Let’s walk through it.

 - Select your favorite K-cup pod and place your mug on the coffee machine tray

 - Lift the handle to insert the K-cup into the coffee machine

 Your coffee machine will do all the brewing for you and pour fresh coffee directly into your coffee cup.

 Signs that its time to clean your coffee machine

 Here are the telltale signs that your coffee maker is overdue for cleaning: